weiss-jonathan/weiss-jonathan.github.io/_vids/trees.markdown

 client: Start Bootstrap
 category: Web Development
 thumbnail:
 description: Demonstration of high-throughput multinozzle embedded 3D printing using an 8x4 array printhead.
+This 3.5 minute print takes 2 hours when using a single nozzle.
 ---